Sacroiliac Joint Injection

 The healthcare provider will use medicine to numb the skin around the injection area.

 The provider puts the needle tip into the sacroiliac joint.
-He or she will use X-rays
+They will use X-rays to

-The provider injects the X-ray contrast dye.
-It will confirm that the needle tip is
+It will confirm that the needle tip is in the joint.

 The provider injects the medicine into the joint.
 This medicine may include local